 Notice that the consecution constraint in Definition 4 involves Lie derivatives of orders up to $N{B,f} \in \mathbb{N}^+$, as is the case in Theorem 1.
-Our invariant barriercertificate condition hence generalizes existing conditions on barrier certificates, e.g., [4,62,65], which consider Lie derivatives only up to the first order.
+Our invariant barriercertificate condition hence generalizes existing conditions on barrier certificates, e.g., [4,61,65], which consider Lie derivatives only up to the first order.

-The consecution condition in Definition 4 is in fact equivalent to the invariant condition (8) in Theorem 1 (cf. Lemma 2 in Appendix A), thereby revealing the relation between an inductive invariant and an invariant barrier certificate:
+The consecution condition in Definition 4 is in fact equivalent to the invariant condition (8) in Theorem 1 (cf. [58, Lemma 2]), thereby revealing the relation between an inductive invariant and an invariant barrier certificate: